-In some cases, a lender may agree to let you catch up back payments if you sign a reaffirmation agreement.
+In some cases, a lender may agree to let you catch up on back payments if you sign a reaffirmation agreement.
 However, by signing a reaffirmation agreement, you agree that the debt is not discharged.
 If you fail to make the payments, the creditor can seize the asset and request a deficiency judgment.

 If you choose to surrender the asset through Chapter 7, the creditor cannot pursue a deficiency judgment.
 Therefore, if you owe more on your car or your home than it is worth, you can get rid of the debt without fear of a deficiency judgment by surrendering the property in a Chapter 7 case.

-If your car is worth less than you owe on the loan, you could redeem.
+If your car is worth less than you owe on the loan, you could redeem it.
 However, to redeem the property, you must pay an amount equal to the fair market value to the creditor in one lump sum.
 It can be tough to come up with a large sum of money to redeem the property.